July 15, 2021

 Anxiety UK has developed a unique process to help individuals cope with anxiety, which can prove applicable with combating burnout as well.
 The acronym stands for Acknowledge, Pause, Pull back Let go, and Explore.
 For more information on how to apply APPLE in your life, click here.

-Kate serves as Marketing Coordinator at the CMO Council where she drives the social media engagement strategy and assists in content and creative development for the CMO Council’s biweekly newsletter, Required Reading, and monthly e-journal, Marketing Magnified.
-She is a first point of contact for interviews featured in CMO Council reports as well.
-Kate holds a bachelors degree in Communication Studies and Foreign Affairs from Slippery Rock University of Pennsylvania and currently resides in the Bay Area with her rescue dog, Archie.
-When she’s not writing for CMO Council, you can find her chipping away at her endless stack of novels on her bookshelf or writing her own.
+Kate serves as Content Manager for CMO Council and Editor of Marketing Magnified.
+She is the main point of contact for “Get to Know a CMO” interviews, writes for CMO Council's blog and Editor's Note column for Marketing Magnified.
+Kate also drives the social media engagement strategy, content curation, and creative development for CMO Council's Expert Views and weekly newsletter, Required Reading.
+Kate holds a bachelors degree in Communication Studies and Foreign Affairs from Slippery Rock University of Pennsylvania and currently resides in her hometown in the Bay Area with her rescue dog, Archie.
+When she’s not writing for CMOC, you can find her chipping away at her endless stack of novels on her bookshelf or writing her own.

 Get connected with Kate here: